On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Equivalent Tensors

 Furthermore, the following identity holds:

 We postpone the proof to the end and focus first on its implications.
 Using (\ref{eq:appen_1}) together with (\ref{eq:ineq1}) and (\ref{eq:ineq2}), one obtains

-For fixed $N_f$, the strongest condition on $\bar n_{max}$ and $b$ comes from the classes with $\mathcal{P}=\mathcal{Q}=1$ and reads $N_f \leq 2\bar{n}_{max}+b N_c$.
-Hence, as long as $\bar n$ and $b$ satisfy Eq.~(\ref{eq:equivtensors}), no equivalent traceless tensors of $\tau(N_f)$ can arise.
-We notice that in fact no equivalent traceless tensors with identical CYTs can arise even for $2\bar n +bN_c = N_f$.
-Indeed, any class of this kind with $\mathcal{P}=\mathcal{Q}=1$ contains a pair of equivalent tensors ($\kappa=2$) with numbers of quarks and antiquarks related as follows: $n_1 = N_f - \bar n_2$, $n_2 = N_f - \bar n_1$.~\footnote{These identities follow by requiring that the CYT be the same for the two tensors.
+For fixed $N_f$, the weakest lower bound on $\bar n_{max}$ and $b$ comes from the classes with $\mathcal{P}=\mathcal{Q}=1$ and reads $N_f \leq 2\bar{n}_{max}+b N_c$.
+Any class of this kind with $\mathcal{P}=\mathcal{Q}=1$ contains a pair of equivalent tensors ($\kappa=2$) with numbers of quarks and antiquarks related as follows: $n_1 = N_f - \bar n_2$, $n_2 = N_f - \bar n_1$.~\footnote{These identities follow by requiring that the CYT be the same for the two tensors.
 Indeed, the CYT has two columns.
-In the case of the first tensor, the first column originates from its quark indices and the second column originates from its antiquark indices, while for the second tensor the role of quark and antiquark indices is exchanged.} If either of the two tensors saturates the inequality of Eq.~(\ref{eq:ineq3}), i.e. it has $\bar n = (N_f - bN_c)/2$ hence $n = (N_f + bN_c)/2$, then the second tensor has (as a consequence of the relations written above) the same $n$ and $\bar n$.
+In the case of the first tensor, the first column originates from its quark indices and the second column originates from its antiquark indices, while for the second tensor the role of quark and antiquark indices is exchanged.}.
+The Eq. (\ref{eq:ineq3}) implies that either $2\bar n_1+bN_c\leq N_f$ or $2\bar n_2+bN_c\leq N_f$.
+Therefore, we see that Eq.~(\ref{eq:equivtensors}) is a necessary requirement for avoiding pairs of equivalent tensors.
+We notice that in fact no equivalent traceless tensors with identical CYTs can arise even for $2\bar n +bN_c = N_f$, when $\bar{n}\neq 0$.
+Indeed, if the inequality of Eq.~(\ref{eq:ineq3}) is saturated, then the second tensor has (as a consequence of the relations written above) the same $n$ and $\bar n$.
 In other words, in this case the two equivalent tensors are actually identical.
 The stronger condition of Eq.~(\ref{eq:equivtensors}) is on the other hand required to exclude the existence of equivalent tensors whose YTs differ by flavor singlets.
+The final step is to prove that Eq.~(\ref{eq:equivtensors}) is a sufficient condition for the absence of equivalent tensors.
+Let us consider a generic pair of equivalent tensors $T^{\{n_1\}}_{\{\bar{n}_1\}}, T^{\{n_2\}}_{\{\bar{n}_2\}}$ and suppose $n_1+\bar n_1<N_f$.
+Since they have the same $\mathcal{P}$ and $\mathcal{Q}$ they will be connected by exchanging the same number $r$ of columns of quarks and antiquarks.
+If we call $\delta$ and $\bar\delta$ respectively the number of quarks and antiquarks of $T^{\{n_1\}}_{\{\bar{n}_1\}}$ that were exchanged, we have that $n_2+\bar n_2=n_1+(rN_f-\bar\delta)-\delta+\bar n_1+(rN_f-\delta)-\bar\delta$.
+Since $\delta+\bar\delta\leq n_1+\bar n_1<N_f$, this imply that $n_2+\bar n_2>(2r-1)N_f\geq N_f$.
+This means that there cannot be equivalent tensors both satisfying Eq.~(\ref{eq:equivtensors}) and concludes our proof.
+A few additional considerations show that when Eq.~(\ref{eq:equivtensors}) is satified, no equivalent traceless tensors of ${\cal G}[N_f,1]$ can possibly arise as well.
+The argument leading to Eq.~(\ref{eq:ineq3}) can be repeated for traceless tensors of ${\cal G}[N_f,1]$ by replacing $n_j$ and $\bar n_j$ with the number of massless quarks $n_j'$ and $\bar n_j'$ characterizing a tensor of the class.
+The values of $n_j'$ and $\bar n_j'$ satisfy the sum rule